youngroklee-ml/dev-rstudio/readme.md

 ## Bind host computer directory for renv cache

-I followed [Eric Nantz's setup](https://github.com/rpodcast/r_dev_projects) to bind host computer directory for caching installed packages.
+I got a hint from [Eric Nantz's setup](https://github.com/rpodcast/r_dev_projects) to bind host computer directory for caching installed packages.

 renv cache will allow you to reduce redundant compile of packages that you may use in multiple docker containers.
 In docker-compose.yml file, bind a path on local (host) computer that cache will be stored to docker directory `/renv/cache`.
-(Note: Here, I hard coded my local directory to simplify this example, but it would be better to manage the local path with either separate configuration file or environment variable in hosting computer.)
+(Note: In this repository, I hard coded my local directory to simplify the configuration, but it would be better to manage the local path with either separate configuration file or environment variable in hosting computer.)

 ```
 volumes:
   - type: "bind"
-    source: "~/Documents/renv/cache"
+    source: "PLEASE SET YOUR OWN PATH HERE"
     target: "/renv/cache"
 ```